 “Baptism is the first and chief sacrament of the forgiveness of sins: it unites us to Christ, who died and rose, and gives us the Holy Spirit.” --Catechism of the Catholic Church 985

 Through Baptism, the human person is washed clean of original sin and restored to the image and likeness of God.
-The parish welcomes families into the St. John’s community with a preparation class prior to the Sacrament of Baptism of their child.
+The parish welcomes families into the St. Ambrose community with a preparation class prior to the Sacrament of Baptism of their child.

 First-time, expectant parents must attend a prior instruction on the Sacrament of Baptism.
 Please call the Parish Office at 703-280-4400 to make the necessary arrangements.
+Also a Baptism Registration form must be filled out and turned into the Parish Office.

 Sacrament of Confirmation